RishithaPulakhandam/Phi-and-Psi-Dihedral-Angle-Calculation/README.md

 ## **Usage**

-1. Place your PDB file in the working directory.
+1. Place your PDB file in the working directory. (eg; 3GHG.pdb)
 2. Run the script:
    ```bash
    python calculate_dihedrals.py